ahhh-reptar/AutoBar-for-Turtle-WoW/README.md

 ## Initial Upload:
 - Goblins/High Elves no longer have an error shot at them and will be able to use autobar correctly.
-- Added category QuestStartItems and populated with 211 items that start quests.
+- Added category QuestStartItems and populated it with 211 items that start quests.
 - Added category QuestUseItems and populated it with 92 items used during quests.
 - Added Goblin and High Elf starting food and water to correct categories.
 - Added Crystal-Infused Bandage to Bandages even though I'm not sure this isn't just a database error.